Editor Blocks Theme

 Once uploaded, activate the theme by heading to the “Themes” menu in the WordPress Dashboard.
 Locate the Editor Blocks Theme theme and hit “Activate”.

-If you have a problem with the theme or found a bug, please let us know via our official Help Center.
-We take pride in our customer support and we will do what we can to assist you.
+If you have a problem with the theme or found a bug, please let us know via the WordPress.org support forum.
 If you are experiencing a theme issue, please first turn off all third party plugins to see if the problem persists.

 Before going any further we recommend installing the following plugins to ensure you can use the theme to it’s full potential.

-Gutenberg will be the default editor in the next major WordPress upgdate (5.0).
-For now it can be installed as a plugin.
+Gutenberg will be the default editor in the next major WordPress update (5.0).
+For now, it can be installed as a plugin.

 The Editor Blocks plugin adds 10 new blocks to Gutenberg.